Titus Oates: Fabricating the Popish Plot

 On 6 September 1678, Oates and Tonge approached an Anglican magistrate, Sir Edmund Berry Godfrey, and swore an affidavit before him detailing their accusations.
 On 12 October, Godfrey disappeared, and five days later his dead body was found in a ditch at Primrose Hill; he had been strangled and run through with his own sword.
 Oates subsequently exploited this incident to launch a public campaign against the "Papists" and alleged that the murder of Godfrey had been the work of the Jesuits.

 On 24 November 1678, Oates claimed the Queen was working with the King's physician to poison the King.
-Oates enlisted the aid of "Captain" William Bedloe, who was ready to say anything for money.
+Oates enlisted the aid of "Captain" William Bedloe, already known as a fraudster.
 The King personally interrogated Oates and caught him out in a number of inaccuracies and lies.
-In particular, Oates unwisely claimed to have had an interview with the Regent of Spain, Don John, in Madrid: the King, who had met Don John at Brussels during his Continental exile, pointed out that Oates' hopelessly inaccurate description of his appearance made it clear that he had never seen him.
+In particular, Oates unwisely claimed to have had an interview with the Regent of Spain, Don John, in Madrid: the King, who had met Don John at Brussels during his Continental exile, pointed out that Oates's hopelessly inaccurate description of his appearance made it clear that he had never seen him.
 The King ordered his arrest.
 However, a few days later, with the threat of a constitutional crisis, Parliament forced the release of Oates, who soon received a state apartment in Whitehall and an annual allowance of £1,200.

 Oates was heaped with praise.
 He asked the College of Arms to check his lineage and produce a coat of arms for him and subsequently received the arms of a family that had died out.
 Rumours surfaced that Oates was to be married to a daughter of Anthony Ashley-Cooper, 1st Earl of Shaftesbury.

 After nearly three years and the execution of at least 15 innocent men, opinion began to turn against Oates.
 The last high-profile victim of the climate of suspicion was Oliver Plunkett, Roman Catholic Archbishop of Armagh, who was hanged, drawn and quartered on 1 July 1681.
 William Scroggs, the Lord Chief Justice of England and Wales, began to declare more people innocent, as he had done in the Wakeman trial, and a backlash against Oates and his Whig supporters took place.

 Aftermath

 On 31 August 1681, Oates was told to leave his apartments in Whitehall, but he remained undeterred and even denounced the King and his Catholic brother, the Duke of York.
-He was arrested for sedition, sentenced to a fine of £100,000 and imprisoned.
+He was arrested for sedition, sentenced to a fine of £100,000 and imprisoned in the King's Bench Prison.